Statement from the PGY1 Program Director

-The Capital Health Pharmacy Department celebrated the ASHP accreditation of our PGY1 residency program in September of 2012.
-We aggressively pursued accreditation in the shortest timeframe possible after initiating our program in July of 2011.
-Our program has evolved significantly since 2011 and we have continually found ways to improve the opportunities offered to the residents within our program.
-As stipulated in our mission statement, we strive to prepare our residents to practice in a variety of settings post-graduation and have the ability to structure individuality within our program to aid our residents in taking the next step towards accomplishing their future goals.
+Capital Health’s Pharmacy Department celebrated the ASHP accreditation of our PGY1 residency program in September 2012.
+We aggressively pursued accreditation in the shortest timeframe possible after initiating our program in July 2011.
+Our program has evolved significantly since 2011, and we have continually found ways to improve the opportunities offered to the residents within our program.
+As stated in our mission statement, we strive to prepare our residents to practice in a variety of settings post-graduation and have the ability to structure individuality within our program to aid our residents in taking the next step toward accomplishing their future goals.

-Our program is structured to offer a core curriculum of experiential rotations, including longitudinal activities, with ample opportunity to choose elective experiences as desired.
-The Pharmacy Department, and specifically the residency program, are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
-The Capital Health Pharmacy Department is dedicated to giving back to the profession of pharmacy by training future pharmacists.
-Capital Health preceptors train residents, as well as pharmacy students from various pharmacy schools.
-This experience allows our pharmacists to become versatile in providing appropriately diverse training to students and residents at different stages of experience.
+Our program is structured to offer a core curriculum of experiential rotations, including longitudinal activities with ample opportunity to choose elective experiences as desired.
+The Pharmacy Department—and specifically the Residency Program—are part of a culture of teaching and learning at Capital Health that integrates with other disciplines throughout the institution.
+Capital Health’s Pharmacy Department is dedicated to giving back to the profession of pharmacy via the training of the future of pharmacy.
+Capital Health preceptors train residents, as well as pharmacy students, from various pharmacy schools.
+It is this experience that has allowed our pharmacists to become versatile in our abilities to provide appropriately diverse training to students and residents at different stages of experience.